 The entirety of the performance management approach is presented through federal code and shared through resources on FHWA's Transportation Performance Management (TPM) website, including state-reported performance trends by measure through a State Performance Dashboard.
-The specific code locations for federal rules governing the FHWA and FTA measures are included in Table 1Error!
-Reference source not found.
+The specific code locations for federal rules governing the FHWA and FTA measures are included in Table 1.
 More information on NHTSA and FRA measures are available at the following locations:

-- NHTSA Highway Safety Plan (HSP, annual report submitted by DMV)13 and highway safety targets14. - FRA Intercity passenger rail service performance measures are tracked and reported annually by Amtrak and Virginia Railway Express (VRE) in Virginia.
+- NHTSA Triennial Highway Safety Plan (HSP3, submitted by DMV)13 and highway safety targets14. - FRA Intercity passenger rail service performance measures are tracked and reported annually by Amtrak and Virginia Railway Express (VRE) in Virginia.